Malinka Walaliyadde, CEO and co-founder at AKASA

 We also have senior leaders from the frontlines of healthcare with decades of experience leading revenue cycle teams at some of the most prominent healthcare institutions in the US.
 And we have a deep bench of talent from premier healthcare services firms like the Advisory Board, Optum, and Triage Consulting.

-Only with this unique blend of talent could we develop an entirely new approach to automation that is purpose-built for healthcare revenue cycle management.
+Only with this unique blend of talent could we develop an entirely new approach to AI-powered RCM that is purpose-built for healthcare revenue cycle management.

 Our team has grown rapidly over the last year, in parallel with the results we’ve delivered to our clients.
 We believe we can help restore trust in healthcare, by bringing together the best of people, data and technology to address financial complexity in the US healthcare system.